The Best Startup Business Loans with Bad Credit

 1. Small Business Credit Cards

 Credit cards are often one of the easiest types of financing to qualify for, even with credit challenges.
-Since you’ll typically have to sign a personal guarantee to open an account, a small business credit card can be a good fit if your business has poor credit but your personal credit is in good shape.
+Since you’ll typically have to sign a personal guarantee to open an account, a small business credit card can be a good financing option if your business has poor credit but your personal credit is in good shape.

 If you have credit problems on both the personal and the business front, your options as a borrower may be more limited.
 However, even in this situation you might still be able to qualify for a secured business credit card.